Negev Bedouin: Traditional skill-crafts

 Bedouins of the Negev and Sinai have traditionally made use of the solidified resin extracted from the seeds of the ban tree (Moringa peregrina) to treat (rosin) the strings of the Arab violin (rebābah).

 Glue was made from the siyāl tree (Acacia raddiana), by mixing its sap with warm water.

-Attitude towards Israel
+Relationship with Israel

 Many Bedouin serve as trackers in the IDF's elite tracking units, tasked with securing the border from infiltration.
 Amos Yarkoni, first commander of the Shaked Reconnaissance Battalion in the Givati Brigade, was a Bedouin (born Abd el-Majid Hidr), although not from the Negev.